How to write a cheque?

 Do not ever write to cash while withdrawing money, instead write your name, because if you lose the cheque anyone can cash it and get your money out of your account.

 Two small points before we end, always write 40 in words as forty not fourty, as many people do make this mistake, therefore I thought I should clear this too for your benefit and ease.
+Stress Symptoms, it’s Causes and Precautions?
 Make sure you have written the words against your numbers in a correct manner as people mostly make mistakes here too.
 This is all about writing a cheque and some safety measure to be taken while filling a cheque.